-The first time we saw photos of Nivolet Pass / Colle del Nivolet, a beautiful driving road in the Graian Alps and Gran Paradiso National Park in Italy, we could not believe a road could look that beautiful.
+Nivolet Pass or Colle del Nivolet is a beautiful driving road in the Graian Alps and Gran Paradiso National Park in Italy - the first time we saw photos of it we could not believe a road could look that beautiful.
 The day we drove it ourselves we realized that not even the most beautiful photos can do the road justice, because it looks even more incredible when you have it all in front of you.
 Landscapes like this are hard to find elsewhere in Europe.

 It starts as a drive that resembles many mountain passes you have experienced.
 But once you reach higher altitudes the views become more breathtaking, and the road starts to feel more dangerous not only because the narrow width, but also because of the absence of any safety barriers.

 It is one of those roads you really wish you would at least once in your lifetime have only for yourself, so you could use all road width and just enjoy all the fantastic curves.